-From the BMW Laserlight headlights that provide visibility of about half a mile to the BMW iDrive 8 (BMW iDrive with BMW Operating System 8) that offers a whole new user experience with a new design language, the XM should pack the best of best features BMW has to offer.
-According to another report from BMW Blog, the wheel sizes will range from 21 to 23 inches, a rear differential will be standard, carbon-fiber trim will be available, and sport brakes will be available in dark blue, black, and red color options.
+From the BMW Laserlight headlights that provide visibility of about half a mile to the BMW iDrive 8 (BMW iDrive with BMW Operating System 8) that offers a whole new user experience and design, the XM should pack the best of best features BMW has to offer.
+According to a report from BMWBlog, the wheel sizes will range from 21 to 23 inches, a rear differential will be standard, carbon-fiber trim will be available, and sport brakes will be available in dark blue, black, and red color options.

-In the middle of 2023, the company will introduce a self-driving assist feature, possibly some sort of semi-autonomous driving function, as per the report.
-BMW is working to introduce Level 3 autonomous driving in 2022 on the iX, and models such as the XM should inherit it sooner or later.
+In the middle of 2023, BMW will introduce a self-driving assist feature in the XM, as per the report.
+The company is working to introduce Level 3 autonomous driving in 2022 on the iX, and models such as the XM should inherit it sooner or later.
 Currently, it offers Level 2 in the iX and is eyeing a clearer regulator framework for the introduction of the Level 3 autonomous driving system.

 Production & Release Date

-What are the rivals to the BMW X8/XM?
+What are the rivals to the BMW XM?

 The Range Rover Hybrid and Bentley Bentayga are key rivals of the future BMW SUV.